MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/shared-devices.md

 ### Redeployment of Microsoft 365 Apps for Enterprise

-During public preview, if Microsoft 365 Apps must be redeployed, users must contact their local support staff to request an agent elevate and reinstall Microsoft 365 Apps for enterprise on that device.
+If Microsoft 365 Apps must be redeployed, users must contact their local support staff to request an agent elevate and reinstall Microsoft 365 Apps for enterprise on that device.

 ### Microsoft Teams